Performer

 Playing directly to the audience inspired her to put together a solo act incorporating her offbeat humor and eclectic musical tastes.
 In New York City cabarets, she developed her signature hybrid show of obscure vintage tunes and deep-cut pop songs strung together with bits of stand-up.

 When she released her first album Point of Departure, a New York radio personality described her as “Tom Waits meets Tracey Ullman.”
 A fan compared her to Frank Zappa.
-And she was told she might have a hard time getting into certain types of venues because she was “a little too entertaining.”
+And she was told she might have a hard time getting into folk venues because she was “a little too entertaining.”

 Still, she built up a respectable following among music fans and non-commercial DJs.
 Soon she was appearing in clubs, theaters, and festivals (and malls and bookstores) around the Northeast as a featured act or as an opener for such artists as John Prine, Richie Havens, Tom Paxton, and John Sebastian.